rafaeldepontes/go-chat/README.md

    # or create .env manually and set SERVER_PORT and SERVER_URL
    ```

-3. Start PostgreSQL and RabbitMQ with Docker:
+3. In the root folder, starts both PostgreSQL and RabbitMQ with Docker:

    ```bash
    docker-compose up -d